 Get Savvy With Finances

 Money is ALWAYS an issue in the music industry.
-Learn more about how you can manage your cash in Money and Music 101 with info about funding sources, preparing funding applications and business plans, and how to spend the money once you do get it.
+Learn more about how you can manage your cash with info about funding sources, preparing funding applications and business plans, and how to spend the money once you do get it.

 Hold Up Your End of the Sponsorship Bargain